tomasferrarisenda/backstage/README.md

 </br>

 # INTRODUCTION
 This is a spinoff of my [Automate All The Things](https://github.com/tferrari92/automate-all-the-things) project.
-While working on the [Nirvana Edition](https://github.com/tferrari92/automate-all-the-things-nirvana), which will include a Developer Portal built with Backstage, I'm creating this smaller lab for anyone who wants to start experimenting with this tool.
+While working on the [Nirvana Edition](https://github.com/tferrari92/automate-all-the-things-nirvana) - which will include a Developer Portal built with Backstage - I'm creating this smaller lab for anyone who wants to start experimenting with this tool.

 Backstage is a framework for creating developer portals.
 This developer portal should act as a centralized hub for your organization, providing access to documentation, infrastructure, tooling, and code standards.
 It gives developers everything they need to create and manage their projects in a consistent and standardized manner.
 If you are new to Backstage, I invite you to read [this brilliant series of articles](https://www.kosli.com/blog/evaluating-backstage-1-why-backstage/) by Alexandre Couedelo.